W e l c o m e

 Despite the religious nature of Waldorf education, efforts are increasing — in the United States and elsewhere — to secure taxpayer support for Waldorf schools.

 Humanity faces bigger problems than the proliferation of Waldorf schools and the spread of Rudolf Steiner's mystical doctrines.
-Nonetheless, anyone who prizes rationality and abhors the clandestine indoctrination of children should find the Waldorf movement troubling.
+Nonetheless, the Waldorf movement should alarm anyone who prizes rationality and abhors the clandestine indoctrination of children.

 There is nothing for sale at this site; there are no advertisements; I do not solicit anyone's financial support.
 I am not looking for money or applause.
 My purpose is simple: It is to tell you the truth about Waldorf schools.